 Node-blocking partitions the set of $20$ parameters of $\mbox{MLP}(3,2,2,2)$ to six blocks, as many as the number of hidden and output layer nodes.
 Each blue or gray node in a hidden layer or in the output layer has its own distinct set of yellow weight and bias parents.
 Parameters are grouped according to shared parenthood.
 For instance, the parameters of block $\theta_{z(1)}=(w_{1,1,1:3}, b_{1,1})$, have node $h_{1,1}$ as a common child.

-Figure~\ref{fnbg} facilitates a visual explanation of Proposition~\ref{mwbg_ac_prop}.
 Acceptance probabilities for parameter blocks require likelihood function evaluations.
 It is not possible to factorize conditional densities to achieve more computationally efficient block updates.
-For instance, as it can be seen in Figure~\ref{fnbg}, changes in block $\theta_{z(1)}=(w_{1,1,1:3}, b_{1,1})$ induced by node $h_{1,1}$ in layer $1$ propagate through subsequent layers due to the hierarchical MLP structure, thus prohibiting a factorization of conditional density $p(\theta_{z(1)} | \theta_{z(2):z(6)}, \mathcal{D}_{1:s})$.
+For instance, as it can be seen in Figure~\ref{fnbg}, changes in block $\theta_{z(1)}=(w_{1,1,1:3}, b_{1,1})$ induced by node $h_{1,1}$ in layer $1$ propagate through subsequent layers due to the hierarchical MLP structure, thus prohibiting a factorization of conditional density $p(\theta_{z(1)} \vert \theta_{z(2):z(6)}, \mathcal{D}_{1:s})$.
 More formally, each pair of node-based parameter blocks forms a v-structure, having label $y_i$ (purple node) as a descendant.
 Since training label $y_i$ is observed, such v-structures are activated, and therefore any two node-based parameter blocks are not conditionally independent given label $y_i$.

 As a demonstration of finer node-blocking for $\mbox{MLP}(3,2,2,2)$, set $\beta_{1}=2$ in layer $1$.
 For $\beta_{1}=2$, blocks $\theta_{z(1)}=w_{1,1,1:2}$ and $\theta_{z(2)}=(w_{1,1,3}, b_{1,1})$ are generated within node $h_{1,1}$.
 Similarly, blocks $\theta_{z(3)}=w_{1,2,1:2}$ and $\theta_{z(4)}=(w_{1,2,3}, b_{1,2})$ are generated within node $h_{1,2}$.